Engaging and Retaining Top Talent Is an Ongoing Battle

 The Role of Meaning at Work

-How can leaders be more effective in communicating the corporate strategy and purpose to their employees?Ā We believe the missing link between workers and the broader meaning of their work is simple.Ā Workers do not find more meaning at work because they do not feel personally connected.
+How can leaders more effectively communicate corporate strategy and purpose to employees?
+The answer is straightforward: employees struggle to find meaning at work because they do not feel personally connected to it.

 Four Steps to Help Employees Find More Meaning at Work

-You will know that you are on the right path when people feel that showing up every day makes a difference.
+You’ll know you’re on the right track when employees feel that showing up each day truly makes a difference.

 The Bottom Line